DPRHibachi/Echo-Social-App/README.md

-# Echo - Where emotions echo through strangers
+# Echo - Where emotions echo through strangers (Made with love by claude :> )

 Echo is a minimalist, Twitter-like platform where users can express their thoughts and feelings anonymously.
 The platform focuses on genuine emotional expression without the pressure of social identity.